Tiny downtown LA store near Skid Row sells winning Powerball jackpot ticket worth over $1 billion

 The winner can choose either the total jackpot paid out in yearly increments or a $558.1 million lump sum before taxes.
 Winners don’t have to come forward publicly but their names and the disposition of the money are public records, according to the California Lottery.

+Lottery officials presented a giant symbolic check to the owner and her family, including her husband Navor Herrera, the manager, and hung signs saying “billionaire made here.”

-Asked about his million-dollar windfall, Herrera set his sights on the future.
+Asked about the store's million-dollar windfall, Herrera set his sights on the future.

 “I have to make more bigger store, more items, good service for the people.
 That’s my thing now,” he said.

-Note: This story has been corrected to fix the spelling of Navor Herrera’s first name.
-It is Navor, not Nabor.
-It has also been corrected to show that Herrera is the store’s manager, not the owner.